-At March 31, 2023, based on a four quarter average, our average total consolidated assets exceeded \$100 billion and we anticipate we will become subject to enhanced prudential standards following applicable transition periods.
-See "Regulation" in our 2022 Form 10-K for additional information on regulations that are currently applicable to us, as well as these enhanced prudential standards.
+In 2023, our average total consolidated assets exceeded \$100 billion and we will now become subject to existing enhanced prudential standards following applicable transition periods.
+See "Regulation-Regulation Relating to Our Business-Recent Legislative and Regulatory Developments" in our 2022 Form 10-K for additional information on regulations that are currently applicable to us, as well as these enhanced prudential standards.
 See also "-Capital" above, for discussion of the impact of regulations and supervision on our capital and liquidity, including our ability to pay dividends and repurchase stock.